The Vegan Suite at Hilton London Bankside

 Vegan Interior Design, Europe & UK, Hotel Interior Design

-How London’s obsession with pineapples impacted the interiors of the Vegan Suite at Hilton London Bankside
+How London’s obsession with pineapples inspired the interiors of the Vegan Suite at Hilton London Bankside

 I stumbled across the Hilton London Bankside vegan suite during my recent research about vegan materials and vegan interior designAs an ex-hotelier, come interior designer and hotel blogger and as a vegan, I was curious to find out more.